mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 !!! note "Info"
     Users can download a Julia script containing the scenarios from this section using the following [link](https://github.com/mcosovic/JuliaGrid.jl/raw/refs/heads/master/docs/src/examples/analyses/observability.jl).

-First, we define the power system model by specifying buses and branches:
+We begin by defining the power system, specifying buses and branches, and setting the generator at the slack bus:
 ```@example 6bus
-using JuliaGrid # hide
+using JuliaGrid, HiGHS # hide
 @default(template) # hide
 @default(unit) # hide